Battle of the Philippine Sea: Japanese raids

-Yokosuka D4Y1 Suisei Model 11 "Judy" dive-bomber of the 652nd Kōkūtai (Air Group) taking off from the aircraft carrier Jun'yō during the Battle of Philippine Sea (June 19, 1944).
-This aircraft was part of Jun'yō's second wave that was launched at 10:30 am on June 19, 1944, which consisted of 9 D4Y1s escorted by 6 A6M5s.
+Yokosuka D4Y1 Suisei Model 11 "Judy" dive-bomber of the 652nd Kōkūtai (Air Group) taking off from the aircraft carrier Jun'yō during the Battle of Philippine Sea (19 June 1944).
+This aircraft was part of Jun'yōs second wave that was launched at 10:30 am on 19 June 1944, which consisted of 9 D4Y1s escorted by 6 A6M5s.

 The recall had been ordered after several ships in TF 58 picked up radar contacts 150 mi to the west around 10:00.
 This was the first of the raids from the Japanese carrier forces, with 68 aircraft.
 TF 58 started launching every fighter it could; by the time they were in the air the Japanese had closed to 70 mi.
 However, the Japanese began circling to regroup their formations for the attack.
 This 10-minute delay proved critical, and the first group of Hellcats met the raid, still at 70 mi, at 10:36.
 They were quickly joined by additional groups.
 Within minutes, 25 Japanese aircraft had been shot down, against the loss of only one U.S. aircraft.